-LA’s Oaxacan food is some of the best regional Mexican fare in the city.
+Los Angeles’s Oaxacan restaurants offer some of the best regional Mexican food in the city.
 Here’s a handy map of all the restaurants, markets, bakeries, and shops that serve amazing Oaxacan food, from moles and tlayudas to tacos and tamales.
-For a complete guide to Oaxaca’s greatest dishes, notable Oaxacan chefs in LA, and more detail of LA’s best Oaxacan restaurants, check out the Definitive Guide to Oaxacan Cuisine in Los Angeles.Read More
+For a complete guide to Oaxaca’s greatest dishes, notable Oaxacan chefs in LA, and an in-depth exploration of the city’s best Oaxacan restaurants, check out the Definitive Guide to Oaxacan Cuisine in Los Angeles.Read More

 Where to Eat the Best Oaxacan Food in Los Angeles

 Taquero and mixe entrepreneur Fermin Martinez has been bringing Mexico City-style al pastor to the far reaches of Los Angeles, in a taco scene dominated by the mixe indigenous group from Oaxaca.
 Whether visiting locations in Torrance, El Monte, South LA, or the San Fernando Valley, more Angelenos can enjoy the city’s best al pastor tacos, mulitas, tortas, and alambres with flavorful, finely charred, lightly sweet pork carved in nice chunks from the vertical spit.

 Rincon Oaxaqueño Restaurant